jacebenson/cedar/docs/docs/directives.md

 ### Understanding the Directive Flow

-Since it helps to know a little about the GraphQL phases—specifically the Execution phase—and how Redwood Directives fit in the data-fetching and authentication flow, let's have a quick look at some diagrams.
+Since it helps to know a little about the GraphQL phases—specifically the Execution phase—and how Cedar Directives fit in the data-fetching and authentication flow, let's have a quick look at some diagrams.

-First, we see the built-in `@requireAuth` Validator directive that can allow or deny access to a Service (a.k.a. a resolver) based on Redwood authentication.
+First, we see the built-in `@requireAuth` Validator directive that can allow or deny access to a Service (a.k.a. a resolver) based on Cedar authentication.
 In this example, the `post(id: Int!)` query is protected using the `@requireAuth` directive.

 If the request's context has a `currentUser` and the app's `auth.{js|ts}` determines it `isAuthenticated()`, then the execution phase proceeds to get resolved (for example, the `post({ id })` Service is executed and queries the database using Prisma) and returns the data in the resulting response when execution is done.